planetscale/planetscale-go/README.md

 ## Connecting to a PlanetScale Database

-The `planetscale-go` packge provides a helper method to simplify connecting to a PlanetScale database.
+The `planetscale-go` package provides a helper method to simplify connecting to a PlanetScale database.
 Here is an example you can use (_Please make sure to handle errors in your production application._):

 ```go